Cape Town to Victoria Falls Overland Camping Safari

 Day 1 - Cederberg Region

-No road trip is complete without a stop at a traditional Padstal, these small farm stalls dot the byways of South Africa and offer a variety of homemade treats and bakes.
-The Cedarberg region not only boasts spectacular mountains and orange farms, but it is also the home of the Rooibos bush.
+The Cederberg region not only boasts spectacular mountains and orange farms, but it is also the home of the Rooibos bush.
 Indigenous to the mountain slopes of the Cedarberg, this herbal beverage has earned an international reputation as a healthy and refreshing alternative to regular tea.
-A dinner at your overnight stop offers an opportunity for you to get acquainted while enjoying some South Africa hospitality.
+The Cedarberg region is known for its mountain fynbos and spectacular views of the rugged Cedarberg Mountains.
+A dinner at your overnight stop offers an opportunity for everyone to get acquainted while enjoying some South African hospitality.
 (LD)

 Day 2 - Gariep (Orange) River